-Any COMMIT or ROLLBACK issued in a PL/SQL cursor loop closes all open cursors, which can result in the following error:
+Any COMMIT or ROLLBACK issued in a PL/SQL cursor loop closes all open cursors, which can result in an error.

 ORA-1002: fetch out of sequence

 To prevent this error, move the COMMIT or ROLLBACK statement outside the cursor loop.